angeella/mds_fMRI/tutorial_mds_fMRI.md

 ## Multidimensional Scaling

-The $X^\top X$ matrix, with dimension $120 \times 120$ was constructed after centering the matrix $X$.
+The $ X^\top X $ matrix, with dimension $ 120 \times 120 $ was constructed after centering the matrix $ X $.
 The matrix of Euclidean distances was calculated and classical multidimensional scaling was applied, thanks to the **vegan** package:

 ```r
 sub1_run1_dist_eu <-vegdist(decostand(sub1_run1_XX1,method = "standardize"),method = "euclidean") #euclidean distance